Schedule C

 Where It Appears in a Real Tax Workflow

 Schedule C appears when a taxpayer has business or freelance activity reported on the annual Tax Return.
-The taxpayer gathers records such as Form 1099-NEC, tracks eligible expenses, computes business profit or loss, and then carries those results into the return.
+IRS Schedule C guidance ties it to sole-proprietor business income and to certain amounts shown on forms such as Form 1099-NEC and Form 1099-K. The taxpayer gathers those records, tracks qualifying business expenses, computes business profit or loss, and then carries the result into Form 1040.
+If the business produces net profit, that often leads into Schedule SE and can affect Estimated Tax.

 Practical Example